ryanbartley/Cinder-MPE/README.md

 - This will clone Cinder-MPE into your blocks folder.
 - Now you can check out the samples and you can make new Cinder-MPE projects with tinderbox.

+Cinder-MPE also uses Cinder-Asio [here](https://github.com/BanTheRewind/Cinder-Asio).
+You'll need to clone Cinder-Asio in your blocks as well as it is a dependency of this block.
+You can simply do that the way that we did it above by cloning it into your Cinder/blocks/ folder.